bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">status (optional)</div>

-[Boolean](#boolean) Flag for whether the modifier value disables purchasing when selected on the storefront.
+Boolean: Flag for whether the modifier value disables purchasing when selected on the storefront.
 This can be used for temporarily disabling a particular modifier value.

 </p>
 <div class="param">message (optional)</div>

-[String](#string) The message displayed on the storefront when the purchasing disabled status is `true`.
+String: The message displayed on the storefront when the purchasing disabled status is `true`.

 </div>